Cost of Attendance

 Fees based on $46 per unit multiplied by an average of 14 units enrolled each semester for a fulltime student and $19 Student Health Fee and $19 CCSA Fee per semester.
 Student fees are subject to change based on state budget.

-Summer Term with Parent / Relatives
+Summer Term with Parents / Relatives

 Tuition / Fees 351